ljwolf/ljwolf.github.io/content/post/testingmatrix.md

 However, if you'd like to give yourself some lead time to detect if there are breaking changes in the development version of `libpysal` on github, feel free to follow these directions on how to set up *optional* tests on travis.
 These tests are run alongside the rest of your tests, but they're allowed to fail without marking your build as *failing* in total.
 I call these tests *lookahead* tests, since they're "peeking" at the next release of the dependency.

+The clearest example of these is in [spreg](https://github.com/ljwolf/spreg/blob/master/.travis.yml)

 ### the `env` environment
 In your `.travis.yml` file, which governs the tests that are run on travis-ci.org, the [`env`](https://docs.travis-ci.com/user/environment-variables/#Defining-public-variables-in-.travis.yml) section is used to define *enironment variables*, which you can think of like options that describe how travis-ci has configured your build.
 In the case of [libpysal](https://github.com/pysal/libpysal/blob/master/.travis.yml#L11), we have traditionally defined two sets of tests: one against our bare-bones dependencies (only scipy,numpy, and now pandas), and one against our "plus" environment, which includes geopandas, shapely, numba, matplotlib, and a few others.
 We do this to make sure our plus-enabled code (such as the numba map classifiers in `mapclassify`) always have a usable fallback if the user does not have the required optional dependency.